-As of the date of this offering memorandum, our registered share capital amounted to EEK 1,100,000,000 consisting of 110,000,000 fully paid shares with a nominal value of EEK 10 each (each, a "Share" and, together, the "Shares").
+As of the date of this offering memorandum, our registered share capital amounted to EEK 1,415,000,000 consisting of 141,500,000 fully paid shares with a nominal value of EEK 10 each (each, a "Share" and, together, the "Shares").
 Each Share entitles its holder to one vote at our general meetings of shareholders.
-We have one class of shares and all Shares rank pari passu in all respects.
+We have one class of shares and all Shares rank pari passu in all respects, except that the 5,000,000 shares issued to Silja Holdings Limited, a subsidiary of Sea Containers Limited, as part of the Silja acquisition entitle the shareholder to dividends for the financial year starting from 1st of September, 2006.

-We had 252 shareholders as of November 18, 2005.
-The ten largest shareholders held in the aggregate more than 90 percent of all of our Shares and votes, while our largest shareholder, Aktsiaselts Infortar ("Infortar"), alone held more than 55 percent of the Shares and votes.
+We had 14,283 shareholders as of August 7, 2006.
+The ten largest shareholders held in the aggregate more than 75.4 per cent of all of our Shares and votes, while our largest shareholder, Aktsiaselts Infortar ("Infortar"), alone held more than 41.86 per cent of the Shares and votes.
 Infortar is an Estonian investment company with interests in the shipping, real estate and printing industries.
 The principal shareholder of Infortar is an Estonian holding company, Linandell OÜ, which is controlled by Enn Pant, Chairman of our management board and our CEO; Kalev Järvelill, a member of our management board; and Ain Hanschmidt, a member of our supervisory council.